CSCfi/hpc-container-guide/index.md

 ### Managing containers
-We should place container definitions into a separate repository instead of placing them to the same repository as the application source code.
+We should place container definitions into a separate version-controlled repository instead of placing them to the same repository as the application source code.
 The separation makes the separation between the application source code and the container definitions explicit.

 <!--
-- version controlling container definitions
+- tag container images
-- versioning containers
-- storing containers into container registry
+- storing containers into container registry to share them
-- automatically building containers.
+- automatically building containers to operationalize software deployment -->
--->